Er-shivangisahu2030/Water-Quality-Algal-Growth-Prediction-Chlorophyll-a-/readme.md

 The repository is organized into clear **phases**, each implemented in a separate Python script:

+-Phase 0
+https://colab.research.google.com/drive/1V2wSAwC2Knp2HQ1WSIjgaE48es-2X6Bx?usp=sharing
-phase 0 and this is very important https://colab.research.google.com/drive/1V2wSAwC2Knp2HQ1WSIjgaE48es-2X6Bx?usp=sharing this link is the data engineering part where the datset is made using 2 dataset chlorophyll a_water_quality.csv and water_quality.csv
+this link is the data engineering part where the datset is made using 2 dataset chlorophyll a_water_quality.csv and water_quality.csv

+# Dataset1:
 import kagglehub

-# Dataset1:
 path = kagglehub.dataset_download("downshift/water-quality-monitoring-dataset")

+# Dataset2:

 import kagglehub

-# Dataset2:
 path = kagglehub.dataset_download("krishnanshverma/england-water-quality")

+#Structure of the project
 print("Path to dataset files:", path) print("Path to dataset files:", path)